 On December 21, 2017, the air temperature in Doi Inthanon National Park dropped to -5°C (23°F), but apparently, it still has to be authenticated by the responsible institutions.

-It means that officially the coldest temperature ever recorded in Thailand is -1.4°C (29°F) that was recorded in Sakhon Nakhon on January 2, 1974.
+It means that officially the coldest temperature ever recorded in Thailand is -1.4°C (29°F) which was recorded in Sakhon Nakhon on January 2, 1974.

 Northern Thailand is the coldest part of Thailand.
 Chiang Mai is properly the best-known place in northern Thailand.
 If you visit higher elevations like mountains or hills, you can expect to see some frost at the top since temperatures can drop to 3°C (37°F).